 After the completion of incubation, the cell division process stopped using the colcemid.

 The culturing process is completed here.
-Now the cell culture is processed for the harvesting.
+Now the cell culture is processed for harvesting.

-The hypotonic treatment is given to the cultured cells so that the cell swells and chromosome separate properly.
+The hypotonic treatment is given to the cultured cells so that the cell swells and chromosomes separate properly.

-The hypotonic treatment is given for 30 sec (the time vary from lab to lab).
+The hypotonic treatment is given for 30 sec (the time varies from lab to lab).